-CareerSource Broward distributed a survey to hospitality workers registered in Employ Florida regarding their intention to return to their jobs.
+CareerSource Broward (CSBD) distributed a survey to hospitality workers registered in Employ Florida regarding their intentions to return to their jobs.
 The number of responses was not statistically sufficient to extrapolate reliable conclusions.
-However, the responses were aligned with the larger FAU study.
-We, therefore, shared the anecdotal information we collected with the Broward County Tourism Coalition Council on 7/16 to help employers strategize on how to encourage employees to come back to work.
+However, we are sharing anecdotal information which may help employers to strategize in encouraging employees to come back to work.
+Our anecdotal information is aligned with a larger FAU study.

-EXHIBITS Memo #21 - 20 (CBR)
+EXHIBIT Memo #21 - 20 (CBR)